Lung cancer

 Further tests

-If the tests described above show that you have lung cancer, you will have further tests to see whether the cancer has spread to other parts of your body.
+If the tests described in this chapter show that you have lung cancer, you will have further tests to see whether the cancer has spread beyond the lung to other parts of the body or the bones.

 You may also have a CT or MRI (magnetic resonance imaging) scan of the brain.

-If a PET–CT scan is not available or the results are unclear, you may have a CT scan of the abdomen (belly) or a bone scan.
+If a PET–CT scan is not available or the results are unclear, you may have a CT scan of the abdomen (belly) and pelvis or a bone scan.

-For more information, talk to your doctor.
+For more information, talk to your doctor or call Cancer Council 13 11 20.

 Contact cancer support